Reyshyram/Dotfiles/README.md

 ## Informations

-This rice relies heavily on the [Catppuccin Mocha](https://github.com/catppuccin/catppuccin) color scheme.
+This rice relies heavily on pywal for the color scheme.
 You can show a list of keybinds using the `Super + /` (or the key to the left of Right Shift) shortcut.

 You can modify your keyboard language by editing the `~/.config/hypr/input.conf` file.

-Wallpapers are changed randomly every 15 minutes.
-If you don't want that, in the `~/.config/hypr/startup.conf` file, comment or delete the line `exec-once = ~/.config/hypr/scripts/wallpaper.sh` and use a program like Waypaper to set the one you want.
+You can change your wallpaper using `Super + H`, or select a random one using `Super + Shift + H`.
+To add new wallpapers, put them in `~/Pictures/Wallpapers`.

 You can modify your display settings using the nwg-displays app.

 # Preview
+(Out of date)
 ![Preview](preview.png)